 Repeat question in a different way

-There has been many instances where candidates deflect a question purposely or inadvertently.
+There have been many instances where candidates deflect a question purposely or inadvertently.
 One great way to deal with this situation is to repeat your question, but in a different manner.
 Let your candidates know that you are asking the same question by rephrasing it.
 You certainly don’t want to get them off the hook.

 Connect the answers

-One of the best way to gauge someone’s talent and skills is to link their answer to something they stated earlier.
+One of the best ways to gauge someone’s talent and skills is to link their answer to something they stated earlier.
 Candidates usually get confused when they get to know that their two answers contradict each other.

 Though, some good candidates accept their mistake and try to come up with a correct answer.
-This way not only are you getting the clear picture of candidates but also their learning enthusiasm, which is in fact a very vital trait to measure.
+This way not only are you getting the clear picture of candidates but also their learning enthusiasm, which is in fact, a very vital trait to measure.

 One gets really interesting details of the candidates by putting up series of follow-up questions before them.
 These questions are so well connected with one another that they hold a lot of potential to extract the true information from the candidates.

 On the other hand, two mutually exclusive questions are not that effective.
-The difference is much wider when interview is conducted over a call.
+The difference is much wider when the interview is conducted over a call.
 Follow-up questions prove to be the best bet for such interviews.